 There are no formal prerequisites for CCDE.
 No specific training or other professional certifications are required.

 To earn this Cisco certification, you must pass the following exam(s):

-The CCDE Written Exam is the qualifying exam for CCDE certification.
 The CCDE Written Exam will test a candidate's combined knowledge of routing protocols, internetworking theory and design principles .The exam assesses a candidate's understanding of network design in the areas of routing, tunneling, Quality of Service, Management, Cost, Capacity, and Security.
 This exam combines in-depth technical concepts with Network Design principles and is intended for a Network Professional with at least 7 years of experience in Network Engineering or Advanced Network Design.

 The 8-hour practical exam tests your ability to perform design analysis, justify design requirements, and develop a design implementation based on best practices.
-Only candidates that have a passing score on the CCDE Written Exam may register for the CCDE Practical Exam.
+Only candidates that have a passing score on the CCDE Written Exam may register for the CCDE practical exam.

 CCIEs are required to recertify every two years.

 Active CCIE status shows your commitment to maintaining expert-level knowledge in an industry critical to the success of virtually every organization.
 CCIEs are encouraged to continually expand their technical knowledge and are required to pass a recertification exam every two years.
 If you do not complete your recertification before the deadlines, your CCIE certification will be suspended and you and your employer will lose the benefits associated with your expert status.
 You have one year to reinstate your CCIE status before you become inactive and must begin the certification process all over again.

 Cisco announces a flexible and alternative method of recertification for expert-level certification holders.
 In addition to the existing option of passing relevant exams, candidates can choose to recertify by earning credits through the Continuing Education Program.